meadowingc/fido/README.md

-# fido
+# fido 🐶

-WIP: Website to check your website for broken links!
+Fido is a website to check your sites for broken links.

+codeberg.org/meadowingc/fido